 2> assume Msg1 repetition is applicable and Msg1 repetition number applicable for the current Random Access procedure is the Msg1 repetition number indicated in rach-ConfigDedicated.

-1> else if contention free Random Access Resources have not been provided for this Random Access procedure and the BWP selected for the Random Access procedure is configured with set(s) of Random Access resources with msg1-Repetitions set to true and set(s) of Random Access resources without msg1-Repetitions set to true:
+1> else if contention free Random Access Resources have not been provided for this Random Access procedure and the BWP selected for the Random Access procedure is configured with set(s) of Random Access resources with msg1-Repetitions set to true and set(s) of Random Access resources without msg1-Repetitions set to true for the selected RO type:

+2> if the RO_TYPE is set to 2nd-RO:

+3> if the BWP selected for the Random Access procedure is configured with set(s) of Random Access resources associated with Msg1 repetition number 8, and the RSRP of the downlink pathloss reference is less than sbfd-RSRP-ThresholdMsg1-RepetitionNum8 if configured, or less than rsrp-ThresholdMsg1-RepetitionNum8 otherwise:

+4> assume Msg1 repetition is applicable and Msg1 repetition number applicable for the current Random Access procedure includes 8.

+3> if the BWP selected for the Random Access procedure is configured with set(s) of Random Access resources associated with Msg1 repetition number 4, and the RSRP of the downlink pathloss reference is less than sbfd-RSRP-ThresholdMsg1-RepetitionNum4 if configured, or less than rsrp-ThresholdMsg1-RepetitionNum4 otherwise:

+4> assume Msg1 repetition is applicable and Msg1 repetition number applicable for the current Random Access procedure includes 4.

+3> if the BWP selected for the Random Access procedure is configured with set(s) of Random Access resources associated with Msg1 repetition number 2, and the RSRP of the downlink pathloss reference is less than sbfd-RSRP-ThresholdMsg1-RepetitionNum2 if configured, or less than rsrp-ThresholdMsg1-RepetitionNum2 otherwise:

+4> assume Msg1 repetition is applicable and Msg1 repetition number applicable for the current Random Access procedure includes 2.

+3> else if the RSRP of the downlink pathloss reference is not less than any configured sbfd-RSRP-ThresholdMsg1-RepetitionNumX, and not less than any configured rsrp-ThresholdMsg1-RepetitionNumX if the sbfd-RSRP-ThresholdMsg1-RepetitionNumX is not configured for the corresponding Msg1 repetition number:

+4> assume Msg1 repetition is not applicable for the current Random Access procedure.

+2> else:

-2> if the BWP selected for the Random Access procedure is configured with set(s) of Random Access resources associated with Msg1 repetition number 8 and the RSRP of the downlink pathloss reference is less than rsrp-ThresholdMsg1-RepetitionNum8:
+3> if the BWP selected for the Random Access procedure is configured with set(s) of Random Access resources associated with Msg1 repetition number 8 and the RSRP of the downlink pathloss reference is less than rsrp-ThresholdMsg1-RepetitionNum8:

-3> assume Msg1 repetition is applicable and Msg1 repetition number applicable for the current Random Access procedure includes 8.
+4> assume Msg1 repetition is applicable and Msg1 repetition number applicable for the current Random Access procedure includes 8.